scoton/aws-nlp-workshop/1_VocFramework/README.md

 1. Select the Region you are using for **Lambda Region**.

-1. Enter the name of the function you created in the previous module, `EnterCustomerFeedback`, for **Lambda Function**.
+1. Enter the name of the function you created in the previous module, `EnterCustomerFeedback-username`, for **Lambda Function**.

 1. Choose **Save**.
 Please note, if you get an error that you function does not exist, check that the region you selected matches the one you used in the beginning of this section.